orfeus-eu/documentation/docs/_build/html/_sources/adria_array_organization.rst.txt

    * -  Institute of Geophysics Polish Academy of Sciences
      -  Poland
      -  Somayeh Abdollahi
-   * -  Scientific Technical Staff
+   * -  National Observatory of Athens
      -  Hellas
      -  Spyridon Christos Liakopoulos
    * -  National and Kapodistrian University of Athens